Bjarne Kallis: Presidential election 2006

 Bjarne Kallis was the candidate of the Christian Democratic Party in the 2006 Presidential elections.
-The people's association gathered to support Kallis's candidacy was started on 1 October 2005 by the Member of the European Parliament Hannu Takkula from the Finnish Centre Party, who had long been a friend of Kallis.
-Also the beauty professional Tiina Jylhä agreed to support Kallis.
+The people's association that gathered to support Kallis's candidacy was started on 1 October 2005 by European Parliament Member and friend of Kallis, Hannu Takkula from the Finnish Centre Party.
+The beauty professional Tiina Jylhä also agreed to support Kallis.

 Like Henrik Lax and partly like Sauli Niinistö, Kallis aimed to challenge the head of the Finnish foreign relationships, the president and the prime minister, by supporting a stronger defense dimension of the European Union and possibly even membership in NATO.
 Tarja Halonen, the candidate of the Social Democratic Party, the foreign minister Erkki Tuomioja and the prime minister Matti Vanhanen, the candidate of the Centre Party, support neutrality also in the future.
 Kallis is also the chairman of Finnish-Israel society.

 Kallis finished sixth out of the eight candidates in the first round of the election on 15 January, with a vote share of 2.0% (61,483 votes).
 Like Matti Vanhanen, Henrix Lax and Arto Lahti, he publicly endorsed Sauli Niinistö of the National Coalition Party in the runoff election, held on 29 January, between Niinistö and the incumbent Tarja Halonen who, however, went on to be re-elected.